thomas-girotto/MockGen/README.md

  - Exposing an API that really embrace the types you want to mock (no more object[] that are still present here and there in other libs, like in constructors argument when you want to mock a class and not an interface)
  - Navigate and setup a breakpoint inside the generated sources, which can be handy to understand why some calls didn't work as expected
  - Expose directly the calls with their parameters that were made on your mocked methods (reprensented as a list of tuples), and let you use your favorite assertion library to check them, instead of having assertions being part of the mocking library
- - Mock protected method (that's still a TODO :))
+ - Mock protected method
  - Have a nice API like nsubstitute (which i prefer compared to moq), but without the downsize of having all those extensions methods on object, which pop in your intellisense every time you enter a dot :)
  - It's a lot faster at runtime: See [Benchmark.md](Benchmark.md)

 ## Warning

-You need at least Visual Studio 16.9.2 for a smoother developer experience, although there are still some [issues](https://github.com/dotnet/roslyn/issues/50451).
+You need at least Visual Studio 16.10.0 for a smoother developer experience, although there are still some [issues](https://github.com/dotnet/roslyn/issues/50451).

-For the moment, newly generated types are not seen in intellisense and you need to restart Visual Studio to see them.

 ## Install It